Partnerships vs. LLCs

 LLC members are entitled to manage while retaining the limited personal liability of shareholders in a corporation.
 Normally LLC members are not personally liable for LLC debts or legal liabilities, putting only their financial contributions to their LLC at risk.
 LLC owners may still be personally liable for their own conduct that harms others, for breaches of their duties owed to their LLC or personally guarantees LLC loans.
 Any business owner should consider appropriate insurance and other liability protection strategies to help shield personal assets and business resources.

-For more information, see our 50 State Guide to LLC Asset Protection.
+For more information, see Nolo's article, 50-State Guide to LLC Asset Protection.